1 - слово shallow чаще используется в качестве прилагательного, и означает, что объект неглубокий:

 Не усложняй наши отношения.

-You made a lot of mistakes because of your tiredness.
+You have done a lot of mistakes because of your tiredness which complicate our future work.

-It was wierd that they stood in the rain.
+It was weird that they stood in the rain.

 Это было странно, что они стояли под дождем.